How organizations can accelerate future-readiness by embedding recognition into upskilling and reskilling pathways.

 Equip managers and peers with digital platforms, timely practices, and feedback loops to recognize effectively.

-Recognition isn’t a “nice-to-have”—it’s vital.
+Recognition isn’t a “nice-to-have” – it’s vital.
 It removes motivational barriers, makes learning stick, and fosters a vibrant, growth-oriented culture.
 By embedding recognition into upskilling and reskilling pathways, organizations can accelerate future-readiness, deepen talent engagement, and create a resilient workforce for the challenges ahead.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
 He is an HR Tech Evangelist with over 25 years of experience in both corporate and entrepreneurial settings.
-Previously, Sagar has held leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
+Previously, Sagar has held leadership roles at companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

 To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)